UtkarshP07/Audio-deepfake-detector/README.md

 The training process involves the following steps:

 - **Data Loading:** Images of spectrograms from the dataset are loaded and preprocessed.
-- **Model Architecture:** A CNN model is constructed using Keras, featuring multiple dense layers with dropout for regularization.
+- **Model Architecture:** A CNN model is constructed using tensorflow, featuring multiple dense layers with dropout for regularization.
 - **Training:** The model is trained on the preprocessed data for 15 epochs with a batch size of 32.
 - **Evaluation:** The model's performance is evaluated on the test set, achieving an accuracy of 85%.
 - **Saving the Model:** The trained model is saved as `deepfake_final.h5`.